Enhancing PLS of Indoor IRS-VLC Systems for Colluding and Non-Colluding Eavesdroppers: Optimisation and Learning Framework for IRS-Aided Secrecy Enhancement

 To solve the complex combinatorial optimisation problem $\mathcal{P}_1$, we reformulate it as a sequential decision making process and adopt a solution based on \ac{rl}.
 Specifically, the \ac{irs} allocation task is modelled as a \ac{mdp} and the \ac{ppo} algorithm is employed. \Ac{ppo} is a state-of-the-art policy gradient \ac{rl} method that is known for its data efficiency, ease of implementation, and robust stability in large discrete action spaces.
 These properties make it a suitable candidate for obtaining a high quality solution to $\mathcal{P}_1$ in a computationally feasible manner.

-The components of the \ac{mdp} are defined as follows. \begin{itemize} \item \textbf{Agent:} The \ac{rl} agent is the \ac{irs} controller, which must learn an allocation policy for the reflecting elements.
+The components of the \ac{mdp} are defined as follows. \begin{itemize} \item \textbf{Agent.} The \ac{rl} agent is the \ac{irs} controller, which must learn an allocation policy for the reflecting elements.

-\item \textbf{State ($s_t$):} The process is modelled as a sequential allocation over $N_{\text{irs}}$ decision steps.
+\item \textbf{State $s_t$.} The process is modelled as a sequential allocation over $N_{\text{irs}}$ decision steps.
 At decision step $t \in \{1, \dots, N_{\text{irs}}\}$, the agent allocates the $t$th element.
 The state $s_t$ contains the allocation history up to that point and is written as $s_t = (a_1, a_2, \dots, a_{t-1})$.
 The initial state is $s_1 = \emptyset$.
 This representation allows the policy to capture dependencies between element allocations, where the decision for element $t$ can depend on earlier decisions.

-\item \textbf{Action ($a_t$):} At each decision step $t$, the agent selects an action $a_t$ from the discrete action set $\mathcal{A}_t = \{B, E_1, \dots, E_K\}$.
+\item \textbf{Action $a_t$.} At each decision step $t$, the agent selects an action $a_t$ from the discrete action set $\mathcal{A}_t = \{B, E_1, \dots, E_K\}$.
 This action assigns the $t$th \ac{irs} element to one of the users and therefore determines to which user that element contributes coherent \ac{nlos} power.

-\item \textbf{Policy ($\pi_\theta(a_t|s_t)$):} The agent's policy is represented by a deep neural network with parameters $\theta$.
-The network takes the current state $s_t$ as input and outputs a probability distribution over all actions in $\mathcal{A}_t$.
+\item \textbf{Policy $\pi_\theta(a_t|s_t)$.} The agent's policy is represented by a deep neural network with parameters $\theta$.
+The policy network takes the state vector $s_t$ of dimension $N_{\text{irs}} + 9$ as input.
+This input consists of the allocation history combined with user coordinates.
+The network processes this input through a hidden layer with $d_h = 256$ neurons and ReLU activation.
+The output layer uses softmax activation to produce a probability distribution over $K+1$ possible actions.
 The action $a_t$ is sampled from this distribution.
 Training aims to adjust the parameters $\theta$ so that the resulting allocation sequences yield higher secrecy capacity.

-\item \textbf{Reward ($R$):} The task is episodic.
+\item \textbf{Reward $R$.} The task is episodic.
 One episode consists of $N_{\text{irs}}$ decisions, which produce a complete allocation vector $\mathbf{a} = (a_1, \dots, a_{N_{\text{irs}}})$.
 After the last element has been allocated, the environment returns a terminal reward

 where $C_s^{\text{coll}}(\mathbf{a})$ is given by \eqref{eq:final_cs_colluding_a}.
 All intermediate rewards $r_t$ for $t < N_{\text{irs}}$ are set to zero.
 This sparse reward structure means that the agent must learn the long term effect of its allocation sequence and directly optimises the secrecy capacity.
 The goal is to learn a policy $\pi_\theta$ that maximises the expected terminal reward $\mathbb{E}_{\mathbf{a} \sim \pi_\theta}[R]$, which corresponds to solving $\mathcal{P}_1$. \end{itemize}